GeoffClements/slim-client-protocol-rs/README.md

 # slim-client-protocol-rs

-A Tokio / Futures based crate for the Slim protocol
+A crate for the Slim protocol

 The [Slim Protocol][slimtcpwiki] is a TCP protocol for streaming audio files to a [slim device][slimdevices].

-This crate simplifies writing of a client for this protocol by providing an asynchronous library that sends and receives messages to a slim server.
+This crate simplifies writing of a client for this protocol by providing a library that sends and receives messages to a slim server.

 [slimtcpwiki]: https://wiki.slimdevices.com/index.php/SlimProto_TCP_protocol
 [slimdevices]: https://en.wikipedia.org/wiki/Slim_Devices